applefi87/Youtube-Splicer/README.md

 1. **Add a clip** – Paste a YouTube URL.
 The app extracts the video ID and shows a thumbnail preview.
 2. **Set the range** – Enter the start and end times in seconds for the portion you want to include.
 3. **Arrange clips** – Add as many segments as you like.
-Drag to reorder or remove items from the list.
+Drag the buttons to reorder or remove items from the list.
+Press **Save** to store the current playlist.
 4. **Player at the top** – The page always displays a player area above the list.
 It stays empty until you add the first clip.
 5. **Play** – Press play to watch the combined result directly in the page.
+The progress bar shows dark lines for each clip and a red dot for the current time.
+Dragging the dot displays a timestamp and preview image.
-6. **Share** – Generate a shareable link that encodes your clip list in the URL so others can view the same splice.
+6. **Share** – There's a readonly input with a copy button that generates a link encoding your clips so others can open the same splice.
 A short‑link option can be added later.

 This project is built with Vite, Vue 3 and Tailwind CSS.
 Clips are stored in an array using the format: